Electrodynamics with violations of Lorentz and U(1) gauge symmetries and their Hamiltonian structure: Introduction

-To construct a consistent effective field theory that incorporates both GR and SM, Kosteleck\'y and colleagues proposed an effective field theory called the Standard Model Extension (SME) \cite{IS1,CV5}, which features general Lorentz and CPT violation.
-The measured and derived values of coefficients for Lorentz and CPT violation in the SME can be found in the data table organized by Kosteleck$\mathrm{\acute{y}}$ \cite{IS4}.
-In recent years, research on the Cosmic Microwave Background (CMB) radiation has provided new opportunities for studying the pure photon sector of the SME.
+To construct a consistent effective field theory that incorporates both GR and SM, Kosteleck\'y and Colladay proposed an effective field theory called the Standard Model Extension (SME) \cite{IS1,CV5}, which features general Lorentz and CPT violations.
+The measured and derived values of coefficients for Lorentz and CPT violations in the SME can be found in the data table organized by Kosteleck$\mathrm{\acute{y}}$ and Russell \cite{IS4}.
+In recent years, research on the Cosmic Microwave Background (CMB) radiation and the ultra high energy cosmic rays (UHECR) have provided new opportunities for studying the pure photon sector of the SME.
 One reason is that any prediction involving the pure photon part that deviates from SM could potentially indicate Lorentz violation originating from the pure photon sector of the SME.
-A large amount of research has been conducted in this area \cite{CMB0, CMB1, CMB2, CMB3, CMB4, CMB5, CMB6, CMB7}.
+A large amount of research has been conducted in this area \cite{CMB0, CMB1, CMB2, CMB3, CMB4, CMB5, CMB6, CMB7,UHE1,UHE2,UHE3,UHE4,UHE5,UHE6,UHE7,UHE8}.
 Compared to conventional Maxwell electrodynamics, the pure-photon sector of the SME includes additional Lorentz-breaking terms, which can be classified as CPT-even and CPT-odd.
 The inclusion of these terms leads to the emergence of new effects, which has spurred extensive research in this field.
 Studying the general aspects of the pure photon sector is a challenging task, Ref.~\cite{IS3} proposed a general electrodynamics extension theory with a quadratic action, which can be used to describe many related studies, including photon interactions \cite{PSME1}, optical activity of media \cite{PSME2}, the Lorentz-invariance-Violating term \cite{HA1,HA2}, the Chern-Simons term \cite{PSME3}, nonminimal SME \cite{PSME4}, and other related phenomena involving photons \cite{PSME5}.
-Theories with Lorentz-breaking operators of dimension 4 have received considerable attention, including the Lorentz-invariance-Violating (LIV) \cite{KsLIV}, Carroll-Field-Jackiw (CFJ) \cite{TX1}, and Proca electrodynamics \cite{Proc}, with the first two being U(1) gauge invariant theories and the last one involving U(1) gauge symmetry breaking.
-In Refs. \cite{HA1,HA2,TX1,Proc}, they conducted Hamiltonian analyses of the aforementioned three theories and identified the constraint structures of the theories, which motivates us to study the constraint structure of more general theories with a specific dimension $d\leq4$.
+Theories with Lorentz-breaking operators of dimension 4 have received considerable attention, including the Lorentz-invariance-violating (LIV) \cite{KsLIV}, Carroll-Field-Jackiw (CFJ) \cite{TX1}, and Proca electrodynamics \cite{Proc}, with the first two being U(1) gauge invariant theories and the last one involving U(1) gauge symmetry breaking.
+In Refs. \cite{HA1,HA2,CFJH,HA3}, they conducted Hamiltonian analyses of the aforementioned three theories and identified the constraint structures of the theories, which motivates us to study the constraint structure of more general theories with a specific dimension $d\leq4$.